savinduamalka/E-Commerce/README.md

-The E-Commerce Web Applicating created with MERN Stack
+The E-Commerce Web Application is created with the MERN Stack.